 Reliability was also a huge issue for them.
 Their RDBMS was a single point of failure, as they weren’t running it in a clustered configuration, and so they faced many problems along the way.
 They looked for a system that had the business continuity features to let them achieve extremely high uptime.

 Security was also obviously a pivotal issue, considering all the sensitive data they maintained.
-They would not consider any new technology that did not have a comprehensive set of built-in security capabilities
+They would not consider any new technology that did not have a comprehensive set of built-in security capabilities.

 With the new Hazelcast implementation, their key concerns were fully addressed.
 It is used in their biggest app, which hosts the Internet banking and mobile banking systems, and multiple mobile apps are in use.
 Even reliability no longer was an issue, as they had no issues with Hazelcast in the two years it has been running.
-They did face one problem which impacted the system, but it was actually due to a hardware switch failure unrelated to Hazelcast.
+They did face one problem that impacted the system, but it was actually due to a hardware switch failure unrelated to Hazelcast.

 Their successful production deployment of Hazelcast is a solid testimonial of their choice of technology.
 They now have the capabilities they sought with the lightweight solution that makes sense for their environment.
 They manage and upgrade the Hazelcast cluster themselves and can do so without a separate operations team.
 They expect many more use cases to be implemented with Hazelcast in the future.